MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/heroesofddd_rails_application/README.md

 Fixing format errors:
 `rubocop --auto-correct`

+## Assumptions:
+- Domain Events do not contain ValueObjects.
+Be

 This README would normally document whatever steps are necessary to get the application up and running.